Sovereign-Labs/sovereign-book/src/sdk-contributors/transaction-lifecycle.md

 ## Step 5: Proving

 Once a transaction is executed, all of the rollup _full nodes_ know the result instantly.
-Light clients, on the other hand need proof.
+Light clients, on the other hand, need proof.
 In this section, we'll describe the different kinds of proof that the Sovereign SDK offers.

 ### Zero-Knowledge Proofs